 An authoritative list of other open access repositories is available via the Registry of Open Access Repositories (ROAR).

 Open access is about distribution and making information available; it does not significantly change the production of research, and does not seek to change author rights.
 In fact, in many ways authors who publish via an Open Access model retain more rights over their their works that when publishing under a traditional model.
-When authors agree to Open access they agree to right of use, allowing unrestricted reading, downloading, copying, sharing, storing and printing of the full-text work.
-Authors still retain the right exploit their own work.
+When authors agree to Open Access they agree to right of use, allowing unrestricted distribution (reading, downloading, copying, sharing, storing and printing) of the full-text work, so long as the original author is given credit.
 Authors may choose to license their works under open content licensing, such as Creative Commons.

 Benefits and Concerns

 Why Libraries Are Involved

-For information about Open Access from a library point of view see the Canadian Association of Research Libraries.
+For another perspective on Open Access from a library point of view see the Canadian Association of Research Libraries.